Top 5 DeFi Trends for 2021-2023

 Hegic is the leading marketplace for crypto-based option trading.

 By 2023, Hegic expects the total combined daily trading volume of both ETH and BTC options to reach roughly $9.2 billion.
-If this scenario plays out, the BTC and ETH option markets alone will be worth about 10 times more in three years.
+If this scenario plays out, the BTC and ETH option markets alone will be worth about 10x more than they are now.

 Another form of financial innovation that is making its way from the world of traditional finance to the crypto ecosystem is tranche lending.